 Serenity House Detox

 When you enter a detoxification program, you’ll go through a very thorough evaluation to see how to best help you.
 Once your evaluation is complete, the medical staff can create a personalized detox and introduce you to recovery options for your situation.
-The most important part of this process is ensuring that you’re as safe as possible as you experience withdrawal.
+The most important part of this process is ensuring that you’re as safe as possible as you go through withdrawal.
 Different medications can help to regulate the heart and anxiety, as well as prevent seizures.

-Serenity House Detox is located in Houston, and we want to help you through the detox process.
+Serenity House Detox is located in Houston, TX, and we want to help you through the detox process.
 For additional symptoms, we’ll give you the option to do a medical or holistic detox.
 We also have a women’s detox program for more gender-specific recovery.
 We have the individualized detox process that will be able to help you maintain your sobriety.
 You can find out more about our men’s detox program by calling us today at 866.516.8356.